Table of Contents

 The same goes here.
 You can freeze vegetable soup in a glass mason jar after you have cooled it down.
 Make sure to leave 1-2 inches of space before you put the pot in the freezer.
 No need to get out your ruler; leave enough room for the air to expand.

 Can you freeze mason jars with bone broth?

 I am pretty sure you have guessed my answer by now, right?
 Yes, you can follow the simple steps mentioned above.

 Can you freeze glass mason jars with the metal lid on?

 You are on your way to becoming a zerowasteman/woman.
-By using mason jars to store your frozen soup or even baby food or spaghetti sauce you don’t have to go to the grocery store as much since you have more prepared meals accessible in your freezer.
+By using mason jars to store your frozen soup, baby food, or spaghetti sauce, you don’t have to go to the grocery store as much since you have more prepared meals accessible in your freezer.
 This is what zero waste is all about; preparation.

-Alright, I hope this answered all your questions, if not and you have some more, don’t hesitate to leave me a comment below and I make sure to answer it.
-And if you thought this was helpful make sure to share it on social media and subscribe if you haven’t already.
+Alright, I hope this answers all your questions; if not, and you have some more, don’t hesitate to leave me a comment below, and I will answer it.
+And if you thought this was helpful, share it on social media and subscribe if you haven’t already.
+Happy freezing